 The entrance of the Northern Lights into our lives this winter is spectacular.
 The show that this wonder of the world put on tonight was nothing less than magnificent and lasted for hours.
 This was the view from my balcony on the sixth floor in the downtown area in Reykjavík around 11 pm.
 I could not resist taking my tripod and camera out to the balcony for a few shots.
 How convenient is that, just stepping out to your balcony to photograph the Aurora borealis having a great night?

 The Reykjanes Peninsula offers many spectacular natural wonders to visit for those who travel to Iceland.
-The Reykjanes Peninsula countryside is a place one should surely drive while in Iceland.
+The Reykjanes Peninsula countryside is a place one should surely visit while in Iceland.
 It is an ideal choice for stopover passengers or those who choose to take a brief trip to Iceland.
 The Reykjanes Peninsula offers spectacular cliffs, fantastic landscape and coastline, interesting lakes, geological phenomenon, and magnificent hot springs.
 It is the home of the famous Blue Lagoon and is one of the places you should not miss if you visit Iceland.
-An ideal drive is the Reykjanes Peninsula drive if you rent a car and is comfortable day tour if you are staying in Reykjavík or in the towns near the International Airport in Iceland.
+An ideal drive is the Reykjanes Peninsula drive if you rent a car and is comfortable day tour with Hit Iceland if you are staying in Reykjavík or in the towns near the International Airport in Iceland.
 It also has many great spots and places to see the Northern Lights or the Aurora Borealis on clear evenings during winter.

 Mánatún 17, 105 Reykjavík